Blockzilla101/schematic-previewer/README.md

-Generates a preview for a mindustry schematic, along with printing other stuff about the map.
+Generates a preview for a mindustry schematic, along with printing other stuff about the schematic.

 #### Usage
 - `previewer.jar [options] schematic.msch`